 People often use the terms “student loan consolidation” and “student loan refinancing” interchangeably, but they’re very different processes.
+And there are many pros and cons of consolidating your student loans to think about.

 Student loan consolidation is for those with federal student loans.
 Under this approach, you take out a Direct Consolidation Loan for the amount of your current debt.
 Moving forward, you’ll have just one loan, rather than several, and one monthly payment.